sputnik-h/sputnik-h/README.md

 # 👋 Hi, I'm Ethan!
 Welcome to my GitHub!
-I'm a passionate Data enthusiast with a keen interest in leveraging data to uncover insights, build predictive models, and drive decision-making.
+I'm a passionate data enthusiast with a keen interest in leveraging data to uncover insights, build predictive models, and drive decision-making.
 I am eager to kickstart my career in Data Science and contribute to impactful projects that solve real-world problems.

 ## 🌟 About Me
 🎓 Education: BA in Psychology and Communication @UCLA, MS in Business Analytics @USC.